Work With A Real Estate Professional

 Some important questions to ask when viewing a home include:

-• how long the property has been for sale
+• How long the property has been for sale?

 The answers to these questions help determine how motivated the seller is and give you added leverage in negotiations, should you decide to make an offer.

-back to top
+Back to top

-Offer To Purchase And Contract Of Sale
+Offer to Purchase and Contract of Sale

 When you have identified a home that meets your needs, it is time to make an offer and negotiate.
-Your offer will be detailed in a Standard Purchase Agreement which specifies the purchase price, down payment, mortgage information etc’.
+Your offer will be detailed in a Standard Purchase Agreement which specifies the purchase price, down payment, mortgage information etc.

 Your offer will then be presented to the seller with your pre-approval letter attached to ensure the seller you are a qualified buyer.
 The seller will either accept, reject, or counter your offer.
 Once the contract of sale is signed by both you and the seller, the contract is legally binding.
 You will proceed with the property inspection and secure your mortgage as well.
-If your offer was rejected, or you were unable to come to a final agreement, your earnest money check will be returned to you.
+If your offer was rejected or you were unable to come to a final agreement, your earnest money will be returned to you.

-back to top
+Back to top

-Inspect The Property
+Inspect the Property

 We recommend that the purchase of the home be contingent upon a satisfactory home inspection.
 We will include an Inspection Contingency Addendum to the Purchase and Sale Agreement allowing you the opportunity to perform a home inspection.
 The seller is required to provide you with a Property Disclosure, which states what is included, what is not included, what is working, and what is not working in the home.

 The Inspection Addendum will include an objection date by which this must be done.
-Any items that you may request the seller to repair or replace must be submitted in writing.
+Any items that you request the seller to repair or replace must be submitted in writing.
 The seller has a resolution deadline to respond to your request.
 At that time, if you and the seller do not agree on the inspection objections, you have the right to terminate the Contract.

-back to top
+Back to top

 Appraisal

 Your lender will assign an appraiser to go out and appraise the property.
-The cost of the appraisal will
+The cost of the appraisal will be paid by you up front when you apply for your pre-approval or at closing.
+The property must appraise for the purchase price or above.
+If it does not, you have a few of choices:

-• terminate the Purchase and Sale Agreement
+• Terminate the Purchase and Sale Agreement

-• ask the seller to adjust the selling price
+• Ask the seller to adjust the selling price

-• pay the difference in cash and continue with the contract.
+• Pay the difference in cash and continue with the contract.

-back to top
+Back to top

-Secure The Mortgage
+Secure the Mortgage

 If you are pre-approved, the only tasks left for the lender to do are:

-• get the appraisal
+• Obtain the appraisal

-score or rating.
-It is best to discuss anything questionable with your lender first so that it will not
+It is very important that you abstain from making any large purchases that might affect your credit score or rating.
+It is best to discuss anything questionable with your lender first so that it will not affect your mortgage.

-back to top
+Back to top

 Final Walk Through